 4. Programme Structure

-The Lancaster DClinPsy Inclusivity Policy Group (IPG) is co-chaired by Clare Dixon and Jo Armitage and comprises: members of the programme team (one of whom is also deputy chair of the Selection and Admission policy Group), trainee representatives from each year of training and a number of members of LUPIN.
-This meets quarterly and makes recommendations to the programme Policy Group Forum (PGF).
-The PGF makes decisions which may be implemented or discussed by the Inclusivity Policy Group.
+The Lancaster DClinPsy Inclusivity Development and Implementation Group (IDIG) is cchaired by Clare Dixon and comprises: members of the programme team (one of whom is also deputy chair of the Selection and Admission policy Group), trainee representatives from each year of training and a number of members of LUPIN.
+This meets quarterly and makes recommendations to the Operational Management Group (OMG).
+The OMG makes decisions which may be implemented or discussed by the Inclusivity DIG.

 5. Widening Participation in the Profession

-Clinical Psychology is not a diverse profession, in terms of the six equality strands of the Equality Act, 2010.
-For example, in 2015, 85% of those accepting training places in the UK were female, 75% were aged 20-29 years, 75% said they had no religious affiliation, 89% said they did not have a disability (or did not respond to this question), 86% identified as 'white' and 88% said they were heterosexual or did not respond to this question.
+Clinical Psychology is not a diverse profession, in terms of the six equality strands.
+For example, in 2017, 86% of those accepting training places in the UK were female, 81% were aged 20-29 years, 78% said they had no religious affiliation, 90% said they did not have a disability (or did not respond to this question), 88% identified as 'white' and 93% said they were heterosexual or did not respond to this question.

 Undergraduates on UK psychology degree courses match this profile closely so the issues begin earlier than selection for training.
-In order to encourage applicants from underrepresented groups the Lancaster DClinPsy has taken a number of steps:
+In order to encourage applicants from underrepresented groups the Lancaster DClinPsy has taken a number of steps to widen participation: